 Types of Physical Equilibrium

-At 0°C, the number of water molecules becoming ice is equal to the water molecules as ice melting to form liquid water.
-Rate of freezing of water is equal to the rate of melting of ice.
+At 0°C, the number of water molecules becoming ice is equal to the water molecules as the ice melts to form liquid water.
+The rate of freezing of water is equal to the rate of melting of ice.
 Thus, there is an equilibrium between solid ice and liquid water.

 Ice (s) ⇌ Water (l)

 The number of molecules of a liquid becoming vapour will be equal to the number of molecules condensing into liquid in a closed container.
-Rate of evaporation of liquid water is equal to the rate of condensation of water vapour.
-Liquid phase is in equilibrium with its own vapour phase.
+The rate of evaporation of liquid water is equal to the rate of condensation of water vapour.
+The liquid phase is in equilibrium with its own vapour phase.

 Water (l) ⇌ Water (g)